OllieOlzu/PYTHON2ISO/README.md

 HOW TO CLEAN THE FOLDER, SO ONLY python.py AND bash.sh AND make_tinycore_iso.sh ARE THERE

-MAKE SURE THIS IS ABSULOTELY IN THE CORRECT FOLDER AS IT COULD DELETE THE ENTIRE LINUX SYSTEM
+MAKE SURE THIS IS ABSOLUTELY IN THE CORRECT FOLDER AS IT COULD DELETE THE ENTIRE LINUX SYSTEM

     sudo bash -c '
     shopt -s extglob